HenryWinters/fitness-tracker/README.md

 * React Router for routing
 * Axois for REST API requests
 * Encrypted password storage using bcrypt
-* Password requirements authentication using regex
+* Password strength requirements with regex
 * Token-based user authentication
 * Local storage for user information and workout progress - this was an important update so that users could close their phone, leave the app, close their phone,etc. during their workout without losing their tracking progress
 * Inifite scroll to render workouts and users lists as user scrolls - with multiple lists that can grow quickly (users and workouts), I needed to add functionality that would limit the amount rendering to the page at once to improve app performance.
 I added infinite scroll to these lists to render workouts and users list as the user scrolls, instead of all at once.